dotnet/csharplang/README.md

 ## Implementation

 The reference implementation of the C# language can be found in the [Roslyn repository](https://github.com/dotnet/roslyn).
 Until recently, that was also where language design artifacts were tracked.
 Please allow a little time as we move over active proposals.

-**DISCLAIMER**: An active proposal is under active consideration for inclusion into a future version of the C# programming language but is not in any way guaranteed to ultimately be included in the next or any version of the language.
-A proposal may be postponed or rejected at any time during any phase of the above process based on feedback from the design team, community, code reviewers, or testing.